Emmett's Mark

 Emmett's Mark is a 2002 American thriller film directed by Keith Snyder, and starring Scott Wolf, Khandi Alexander, Talia Balsam, Sarah Clarke, John Doman, with Tim Roth and Gabriel Byrne.
 The film also features Ira Hawkins, Benjamin John Parrillo, Elizabeth Reaser, Carolyn McCormick, Adam LeFevre, and Greg Wood, along with Roundhouse Ron as the Crime Scene Unit movie consultant for the Philadelphia Police Department.

-The film is also known under the title Killing Emmett Young.
+The film was also released under the title Killing Emmett Young.
 Scenes from the movie were filmed at North Penn High School in Lansdale, Pennsylvania.

 Plot

-In the Philadelphia police department, Emmett Young is a hotshot, a workaholic newly promoted to homicide.
-He learns he has a disease that will soon kill him painfully, so he hires a stranger to arrange his own death.
-With one eye on the calendar (he's allowed a few days' grace before his murder), he pursues a final case, the serial killing of young women.
-Emmett develops a profile of the assailant.
-Meanwhile, his fixer hires an ex-cop to kill Emmett, a lonely security guard whom the fixer taunts and belittles.

-When he is about to solve his case and he is ready to face his destiny, Emmett is informed that his diagnosis was wrong, and he tries to reach for the fixer he had hired.
+Emmett Young is a Philadelphia police detective who has recently been promoted to the homicide division.
+While investigating the murders of several young women, he is diagnosed with a terminal illness that his doctor says will cause an increasingly painful death.

+Unwilling to endure the progression of the disease, Emmett approaches the enigmatic Jack Marlow and asks him to arrange his death.
+Marlow hires John Harrett, a former police officer working as a security guard, to kill Emmett at an unspecified time after a short delay.

+Emmett continues investigating the murders and constructs a profile of the killer.
+As he makes progress on the case, he begins to reconsider his decision and discovers that his medical diagnosis was incorrect.
+Realizing that he is no longer dying, Emmett attempts to contact Marlow and cancel the arrangement before Harrett carries out the contract.